 #2) To provide data and reports to the management

-PMO works on centralizing all the information and provides the same to concerned stakeholders.
+The PMO is working on centralizing all the information and providing the same to concerned stakeholders.
 PMO play’s a major role in the project’s success as they maintain data and reports for the following:

 - Milestones being achieved on time or not.

 - Progress on mitigation of the risks.